Neonatal Abstinence Syndrome (NAS)

 General Fertility Rate is the number of live births per 1,000 females of childbearing age between the ages of 15-44 years.

 NAS: Counts and rates of infants born with Neonatal abstinence syndrome (NAS) based on inpatient hospitalization records were identified by ICD-9-CM diagnosis code 779.5 (drug withdrawal syndrome in newborn) and ICD-10-CM diagnosis code P96.1 (neonatal withdrawal symptoms from maternal use of drugs of addiction) present on the record for Virginia residents only.
-Due to the transition to ICD-10 in the last quarter of 2015; the 2015 rate should be interpreted with caution.
 Data for 2016 and onward are based on ICD-10-CM.

 Possible iatrogenic cases, identified by ICD-9-CM diagnosis codes 765.00-765.05, 770.7, 772.1x, 777.5x, 777.6 and 779.7, were excluded from the numerator.
 Birth hospitalizations were identified by ICD-9-CM diagnosis codes V30.xx-V39.xx, where the 4th and 5th digit is either 00, 01, 10 or 11, and ICD-10-CM diagnosis codes of Z38.00, Z38.01, Z38.1, Z38.2, Z38.30, Z38.31, Z38.4, Z38.5, Z38.61, Z38.62, Z38.63, Z38.64, Z38.65, Z38.66, Z38.68, Z38.69, Z38.7, or Z38.8.
 Those with an indication of transfer from another hospital were excluded to avoid duplication.
 NAS case data presented here are derived from data provided by Virginia Health Information (VHI) to the Virginia Department of Health (VDH) Office of Information Management (OIM).